made-ml-in-prod-2022/SergeyBondarev/online_inference/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── predictions    <- The final predictions.
     │   └── raw            <- The original, immutable data dump.
     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries